 When facing a high volume of applications, what your hiring team really needs is a way to streamline candidate screening so you can make faster, more consistent, and more confident decisions.
 That’s where the Screening Assistant can help.

-Get clear, criteria-based insights showing how candidates meet the requirements you’ve defined.
+Prioritize your review with clear insights that show how candidates meet the requirements you’ve defined.

 📌 Note: You get full access on the Optimize plan.
 The Advance plan includes 100 screenings per month, and trial users receive 10 screenings to test the feature.